 - Media and Communication Technologies

 Master's students can elect a thesis or a non-thesis option to complete their degrees.
-A minimum of 30 semester hours is required for the master's degree; the master's program in structured in such a way to ensure completion in two academic years.
+Depending on option chosen, a student must complete between 27 and 33 hours of coursework to fullfill the requirements for the master's degree.
+The master's program in structured in such a way to ensure completion in two academic years.

 For more detailed information about our program, please view our Department of Communication Graduate Student Handbook, and for information on how to apply to our program, please visit our How to Apply page.
 For a complete list of graduate classes offered through the Department of Communication, go to the General Catalog and look at the classes listed as 6000 level and above.